Nick Jr. (UK & Ireland): Identity

-On 18 February 2019, Nick Jr. dropped the "Smart Place to Play" look in favour of the "Ready to Play" branding adopted in the United States the previous year, featuring live-action children running in a 3D CGI space, often holding bubble wands in which clips of shows appear out of.
+On 18 February 2019, Nick Jr. adopted the branding used in the United States starting in the previous year, featuring live-action children running in a 3D CGI space, often holding bubble wands in which clips of shows appear out of.
 Bumpers also show these children interacting with the Nick Jr. characters in live-action environments.

 TMF/Viva block

 A version of the US Noggin branding was used for the Noggin block on TMF/Viva.
-It was visibly stripped back from the American version but still very similar.
-It was hosted by Moose A. Moose and Zee D. Bird from the American version, with Moose dubbed over by David Holt.
+It was similar from the American version but was smaller.
+It was hosted by Moose A. Moose and Zee D. Bird from the American version, with Moose dubbed by David Holt.